 "Seriously, how can we live in our bodies and not ever look at them, really get to know them?
 I wanted to see myself.
 I wrote a grant to fund the project and after receiving one from UNLV’s Graduate and Professional Student Association I documented my naked body every day for nine months." - Shelbi Schroeder: Interview with Rosa JH Berland

-The Body Project is experimental art therapy.
-It provides trauma participants with space to rediscover their bodies with intention.
+The Body Project provides trauma survivors with space to rediscover their bodies with intention.
 For six months participants are asked to document their naked body with a FujiFilm Instax Camera.

 Through daily photographic reflections, the goal is to give participants a way to reclaim what was taken from them unwillingly.
 The Body Project confronts this loss by addressing the conflicting views survivors tend to experience.
 We “other” our bodies because we don’t feel ownership over them, yet our ego clings tightly to the body, allowing it to dictate our self worth.

 I provide guidance and support during and after the project.
 After the process I bring all willing participants together.
 As a group we curate an art exhibit displaying these powerful images.